Easy as 1-2-3: Charli Collier, Awak Kuier, Aari McDonald top WNBA draft

 “I will bring effort to both ends of the floor.
 Scrappy style of play.
 Not afraid to do the dirty work.”

-McDonald may have been the last bit normalcy from a draft that took an unexpected turn after being taken by the Dream.
-Tennessee guard Rennia Davis fell to the Minnesota at No. 9 and Rutgers guard Arella Guirantes slipped to the Los Angeles Sparks with the No. 10 pick of the second round.
+McDonald may have been the last bit normalcy from a draft that took an unexpected turn after she was taken by the Dream.
+Tennessee guard Rennia Davis fell to the Minnesota Lynx at No. 9, and Rutgers guard Arella Guirantes slipped to the Los Angeles Sparks with the No. 10 pick of the second round.

 The Washington Mystics had an uneventful night without any picks and stood pat without making any trades.